Primis1/Obsidian-Vault/front-end/Next/Data Fetching/Server Actions.md

 2. SA - are integrated with next cache environment, so when action was invoked, it can contain an updated UI as well as new data in a single response
 3. Under the hood actions use POST HTTP method, this is only one type of CRUD that can invokes them.
-4. Server action aren't nodded to <*form*>, but can be invoked in buttons, handlers and third party libraries.
+4. Server action aren't bind to <*form*>, but can be invoked in buttons, handlers and third party libraries.

 Best Practice:
 1. There are tons of types for fetching data and solutions: